plforacle/heatwave-aws/introduction/introduction.md

 In this lab, you will be guided through the following steps:

 - Create MySQL HeatWave and Cluster
-- Access and Load your MySQL DB System
+- Connect to and Load your MySQL DB System
 - Provision HeatWave Cluster
 - Run queries in HeatWave Cluster
 - Monitor HeatWave